With almost two decades of performing experience, I’m an accomplished vocalist and a passionate educator & teacher.

 To continually challenge myself I also took up learning the violin recently.
 It’s always been one of my favourite instruments alongside the piano.
 My progress has been slow (and painful) and I don’t think I’ll be performing anytime soon!

 My love of singing was particularly inspired by Eva Cassidy who sadly died in 1996.
 She had an incredible voice and an innate musicality.
 Supported by an 8-piece band I perform in a musical tribute show to her which is such an honour and absolute joy for me.
-For more information about these shows please see my events page.
+For more information about my upcoming shows please click here.